Interviewing

 Find a list of common interview questions and prepare your answers in advance.
 Make a list of specific examples to highlight your skills and strengths.
 (And, if you’re scheduled for an online chat, take time to post them around your screen!)

-Consider your proudest work accomplishment, your biggest failure (and lessons learned), how you handled a difficult colleague or situation.
+Consider your proudest work accomplishment, your biggest failure (and lessons learned), and how you handled a difficult colleague or situation.
 Try a practice run with a trusted friend or record yourself and rewatch the video.
 Both give you an opportunity to say the words aloud and gain feedback on your content and delivery.
+Preparation and practice are key to standing out and making a lasting impression on potential employers.

 An interview isn’t the time to be modest.
 Talking about yourself can feel uncomfortable, especially when there’s a focus on accomplishments and big career wins.
 But prospective employers want to get to know you.
 It’s necessary to share enough information to let the interviewer learn about you as a person, professional, and potential hire.